manurare/SOCIS_2019/pixel-recursive-super-resolution/README.md

 	$ python test.py

 ## Clarifications
-Images need to be squared of size power of 2.
+Images need to be square of size power of 2.